mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 One desirable end-state is a world where all transactions are algorithmicly sorted in some fair manner, and the minimum fee is set to something truly deminimus.
-The consensus nodes could aggregate and publish the minimum fee necessary to get a transaction onto the blockchain, queue depth, etc. This information which can feed back into users who wish to propose transactions.
+The consensus nodes could aggregate and publish the minimum fee necessary to get a transaction onto the blockchain, queue depth, etc. This information can feed back into users who wish to propose transactions.